interpretation-experiment/gistr-app/README.md

 ```
 npm install
 make              # For development, output in build/
-TARGET=prod make  # For production, output in dist/
+make prod         # For production, output in dist/
 ```

 For continuous development: